-The Company holds investments in a portfolio of bonds, split between corporate bonds and government bonds with respective values of £53.5m and £1.2m respectively.
-The bonds are recorded at fair value based on market prices at the reporting date, which are quoted prices in active markets for the same assets per Article 10(2) of the Delegated Regulation.
-As these are publicly traded securities, the market prices are readily available and are actively traded.
-There are no material assumptions or judgments made.
+The Company holds investments in a portfolio of bonds, split between corporate bonds and government bonds with respective values of £48.2m and £1.1m respectively.
+The bonds are recorded at fair value based on valuation techniques based significantly on observable market data, using either:

+- · Quoted prices for similar instruments or identical instruments in markets which are not considered to be active; or - Valuation techniques where all the inputs that have a significant effect on the valuation are directly or indirectly based on observable market data.

 As the IFRS and SII valuations are both performed on a fair value basis, no valuation differences are observed between them.